-Headquarters units with oversight responsibilities for civil rights enforcement should develop compretablish an oversight and monitoring system to review, evaluate, and direct these units' civil rights should require the units with delegated authority to regularly report information that can be reviewed, agencies or their operating divisions must charge their state recipients with the responsibility for overfor monitoring the state recipients.
-Agencies that use contracting organizations to carry out civil rights enforcement activities and monitor the contractors, conduct on-site visits, and ensure consistency of enforcement activities across contractors.
+Headquarters units with oversight responsibilities for civil rights enforcement should develop comprehensive procedures to delegate enforcement authority to the agencies' subdivisions.
+They should establish an oversight and monitoring system to review, evaluate, and direct these units' civil rights activities and conduct regular reviews and evaluations of the subdivisions' enforcement efforts.
+They should require the units with delegated authority to regularly report information that can be reviewed, including their enforcement activities and an annual self-assessment of their enforcement.
+Similarly, agencies or their operating divisions must charge their state recipients with the responsibility for overseeing the civil rights compliance of their subrecipients and must develop similar oversight systems for monitoring the state recipients.
+Agencies that use contracting organizations to carry out civil rights enforcement activities should monitor the contractors, conduct on-site visits, and ensure consistency of enforcement activities across contractors.